bananana/solid/CONTRIBUTING.md

     . venv/bin/activate
     pip install -r requirement.txt

+Edit the `envvars.sh` file and add OAuth ids and secrets.
+The app will work without these variables being set but social login won't work.
+To export the environment variables run the following after starting virtualenv:

+    . envvars.sh

 For now all app management is done through the `app.py` utility.
 To get help:

     ./app.py -h